not4rt/SOTA-minifilter/README.md

 ## External Code

 Files that were not written by me:

-Utilizes "uthash.h" and "utlist.h" from [troydhanson/uthash](https://github.com/troydhanson/uthash) **with the necessary kernel-space modifications made by be**.
+"uthash.h" and "utlist.h" from [troydhanson/uthash](https://github.com/troydhanson/uthash) **with the necessary kernel-space modifications made by be**.

 ## Description